Znaxh/Znaxh/README.md

 # About Me
-I don't know what am I doing Lmao
+I don't know what I'm doing